Can You Place a 1-Month-Old Up for Adoption?

 There is one important thing you should know if you are wondering, “Can you give your baby up for adoption after they’re 1 month old?”

 You want your child to have the best life imaginable, even if you don’t feel that you’re the right person to provide it.
-So, you’re not “giving up” on your child or “giving them away”, you’re giving them the best gift — the chance to have a better future.
+So, you’re not “giving up” on your child or “giving them away,” you’re giving them the best gift — the chance to have a better future.

 How to Make an Adoption Plan for Your 1-Month-Old

-Last-minute adoptions, otherwise known as “pop-ups”, are common.
+Last-minute adoptions, otherwise known as “pop-ups,” are common.
 If you’re thinking about placing a child for adoption after one month, here’s what the process looks like:

 -

 Step 1: The first step of any adoption plan is to call 1-800-ADOPTION.
-You’ll be connected with an adoption specialist that will listen to your situation.
+You’ll be connected with an adoption specialist who will listen to your situation.
 Then, you’ll fill out social and medical history forms for yourself and your child, as well as forms describing what you envision in an adoptive family.

 -